Triund to Bir

 Triund to Bir Billing

-Triund Bir Billing Trip Overview
+Triund Trek With Bir Billing Trip Overview

 Triund to Bir is a popular Himachal Pradesh itinerary combining the scenic Triund trek (near McLeodganj) with the adventure sports hub of Bir Billing (paragliding capital), typically done as a 3-4 day trip involving trekking down from Triund to McLeodganj and then driving to Bir, visiting Dharamshala and Palampur en route, and experiencing Tibetan culture and paragliding in Bir.
 The journey offers a mix of trekking, spiritual sites (Tibetan monasteries), mountain views, and adrenaline-pumping activities, usually starting with the Triund trek from McLeodganj and ending in Bir, with paragliding as a key activity in Bir Billing.